 energy

-An abstract artist doesn’t only throw randomly some paint on a canvas.
-He tries to better utilise his energy to transmit emotion.
+An abstract artist isn’t just throwing paint randomly on a canvas.
+He uses his energy intentionally to transmit emotion.

-How a designer could put this in practice ?
+How can a designer put this into practice?

-Remember that every feature of a product “feed” our sense.
-Energy is in my opinion what make user experience memorable and meaningful to people.
+Remember, every product detail “feeds” our senses.
+Energy is what makes user experience memorable and meaningful.

 think-different-design